Mariam-Elbishbeashy/Shadow_Detection_Removal_IP_ML/README.md

 - **Shadow Detection:** Highlights shadows in the input image using a trained Random Forest classifier.
 - **Shadow Removal:** Removes detected shadows and corrects the image for better visual quality.
-- **GUI:** A user-friendly interface to load images, detect shadows, and remove shadows.
+- **GUI Application:** A user-friendly interface to load images, detect shadows, and remove shadows.
+- **Web Application:** A Flask-based interactive website that allows users to upload images and process them online.

 ---